AJiang25/A-Registrar-Application-Web-Version-2/readme.txt

 ----------------------------------------------------------------------------
 Partner 1:
 ----------------------------------------------------------------------------
-Amanda: I w
+Amanda:

-I worked on the basic framework for the html files.
-I also wrote all of the database.py logic by incorporating the sql logic from assignment
-1. On the database.py, I also reformatted the return output so that it can be processed by reg.py.
-I also wrote all of the Flask logic in reg.py, including using the flask.request.args.get methods, calling the database functions, calling the flask.render_template methods.
-I also implemented all of the cookies logic in reg.py.
-Finally, I wrote the runserver.py main method.
+I wrote the convert to html functions, handle response functions, handle error functions, get overview functionss, debounced functions, and setup function for overviews and details in the index.html.
+I developed the core logic for each function using jQuery, which provided a foundation for Arnold to integrate Bootstrap styling.
+I also worked on all of the error handling, including implementation and testing.

 ---------------------------------------------------------------------------
 Partner 2:
 ----------------------------------------------------------------------------
 Arnold:

-I helped Amanda with creating the regdetails and regoverviews html files.
-Specifically, I wrote the html code for adding inline CSS styling using HTML attributes.
-I integrated the Flask and Django code to work concurrently with the SQL querying.
-I added the testing modules to the reg.py.
-I worked on the error handling portion of the project.
-I also created the testing modules for the reg.py file.
-I also resolved the issues with the cookie and worked on the "another class search" feature.
-I resolved an issue with the server not properly running.
+I fixed the logic in the index.html file and the reg.py file to get the application running on the webpage.
+I also bootstrapped the entire app in the index.html file.
+This includes the sticky header, the sticky footer, the modal, and the general div that includes the reg_overview tables.
+I also worked on testing.
+I developed the testing suite and I also modified the logic that Amanda had in place for the functions in the index.html file to use AJAX instead of JQuery.

 ----------------------------------------------------------------------------
 Help Received: